Step by Step Guide & Costs

 Whether your proposed project will be brand new construction on undeveloped land, the expansion of an existing business or redevelopment in an older location, we can make electric and water service available within our service area in accordance with our existing policies and procedures.
 Here's a step-by-step guide to help you start working with Development Services.

-7. When the reviews are complete, each engineer will notify Development Services to send you a cost letter to you.
-This process can take up to 30 days.
+When the reviews are complete, each engineer will notify Development Services to send you a cost letter to you.

-8. Engineers will order long lead items such has transformers or large water meters.
-Lead times can take up to 12-14 weeks.
+Engineers will order long lead items such has transformers or large water meters.
+Duration may be extended due to supply chain shortage.

 OUC Electric contribution in aid of construction (CIAC) for underground service is designed to recover the cost differential between underground and overhead distribution systems.
 This charge is applied to all new commercial/multi-family facilities that will be put underground and varies for service areas with and without natural gas service to appliances.

-• The current feeder charge is $24 per kVa for Customer-installed duct bank
+- The feeder charge will be $25 per kVa for Customer-installed duct bank.

-• There is a feeder charge of $53 per kVa for OUC installed duct bank
+- The feeder charge will be $66 per kVa for OUC installed duct bank.